kanenas/k-OutDated-Checker-k-OC/readme.txt

 == Frequently Asked Questions ==

-=I have activated the plugin.
-Now what?=
+= I have activated the plugin.
+Now what? =

 * You don't have to do anything else! k-OutDated Checker will scan all your plugins against the WordPress Plugin Directory (twice a day) and alert the administrator of your website (by email) if at least one plugin is outdated.